johnko/delugefs/README.md

 Key features include:

 - a [shared-nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture) (meaning there is no master node controlling everything - all peers are equal and there is no single point of failure)
-- auto-discovery of local network peers
+- auto-discovery to suggest local network peers
 - able to utilize highly heterogeneous computational resources (ie: a random bunch of disks stuck in a random number of machines)

 Key insights this FS proves: